YH-Shen/Study-Notes/text.md

 Singly-Linked List: Node contains Key, Next Pointer.
 Doubly-linked List: Node contains Key, Next Pointer, Prev Pointer.

-    Constant time to insert at or remove from the fromt.
+    Constant time to insert at or remove from the front.
     With tail and doubly-linked, conmstant time to insert at or remove from the back.
     O(n) to find arbitary element.
-    List elemennts need not be contiguous.
+    List elements need not be contiguous.
     With doubly linked list, const time to insert between node or remove a node.

 ### Stacks